 Not all the changes are huge.
 There are also minor things like UI improvements, even if they’re still not perfect.
 My largest interface complaint is probably that the GUI still never tells you the attack power of your weapons, or bonuses from armour that aren’t Physical Defence related, etc.

 The party starts off with two Humans, Arthur and Sharon (and Myron), who are better with heavy weapons and terrible at magic, and two Mutants, Curtis and Gloria, who are good with light weapons (though not as good as the Humans are with the heavy) and are good at Magic.
 The instruction manual also insinuates that Curtis favours black magic and Gloria white, but I’ve honestly never seen it.

 Beasts are the class I least understand despite decades of play.
-Information online is rather sparse, but perhaps the issue is that they’re actually rather simple?
+Information online is rather sparse, but maybe there just… isn’t much to say?
 Beasts morph into new forms as they gain levels instead of requiring new meat, which can be a bit irritating if you wanted to hold a form, like one good at magic.
 Beasts are good at using a set of Martial Arts weapons which use an unusual damage calculation behind-the-scenes (multiplicative instead of additive, but using such small weapon power that I’m not sure in which situations martial arts are actually ideal?).
 And… that’s it.
 They’re good at dubious Martial Arts, and they might randomly mutate when you least want them to into another Beast with an entirely different stat line.
 Doesn’t it just sound so appealing?
 I can’t work out why I would ever want to be a Beast and so have never really used them.
-I should probably force myself one day.
+I should probably force myself to one day.